What I learned from Mary Poppins

 Money isn’t everything.

 While there are many other lessons in Mary Poppins and Mary Poppins Returns, these are the ones that stick out to me.
 They have made an impact on me time and time again.
 If you’ve seen the movies, think back and try to remember one thing you learned from them.
-You might come up with something very different…and I’d love to hear about it!
+You might come up with something very different.
+I’d love to hear your thoughts about the movie and which lessons stick out for you.

 Share the love!